 Aunt Shirley Louisiana Iris is a lovely specimen with bright, rose-pink blooms with golden-yellow signals and attractive, green, sword-like foliage that grow 24 to 32 inches tall.
-Blooms early to late Spring, depending on zone.
+Aunt Shirley Louisiana Iris blooms early to late Spring, depending on zone.

 Height Mature plants grow 24 to 32 inches tall